ArhanCrane/TileMap_editor/README.md

 - Moveable Grid
 	By pressing WASD keys you can move the grid

-- Loading textures to the pallete
+- Loading textures to the pallete <br>
 	Via <windows.h> it's possible to open the file explorer and choose the texture
 	<p align="center"><img src="DialogBoxPng.png"></p>

-- Cells having a texture
+- Cells having a texture <br>
 	<p align="center"><img src="TexturedTiles.png"></p>

 - A list of all uploaded textures and an ability of choosing and changing tiles